Fallout continues from biggest global ransomware attack

 On Monday, Putin spokesman Dmitry Peskov was asked if Russia was aware of the attack or had looked into it.
 He said no but suggested it could be discussed during U.S.-Russian consultations on cybersecurity issues.
 No date has been set for such consultations, and few analysts expect the Kremlin to crack down on a crime wave that benefits Putin’s strategic objectives of destabilizing the West.

-The hacked Kaseya software tool, VSA, remotely maintains customer networks, automating security and other software updates.
+The hacked Kaseya tool, VSA, remotely maintains customer networks, automating security and other software updates.

 In a Monday report on the attack, Sophos said a VSA server was breached with the apparent use of a “zero day,” the industry term for a previously unknown software security hole.
 Like other cybersecurity firms, it faulted Kaseya for aiding the attackers by asking customers not to monitor its on-premise “working” folders for malware.
 From inside those folders, REvil’s code could work undetected to disable the malware- and ransomware-flagging tools of Microsoft’s Defender program.